(I’m honored to share this beautiful guest post from my dear friend, Mandi Richards. -Haley)

 And now, I actually mean it.

-Mandi is wife to David, mother of Lucia (and a sweet one in heaven), and a blogger at Messy Wife, Blessed Life.
+Mandi is wife to David, mother of Lucia (and a sweet one in heaven), and a blogger.
 She loves her Catholic faith, a cheap bottle of red wine, a good book, and jalapeños on her popcorn.
 She has a newfound passion for talking about pregnancy loss so that no women feel alone after losing a baby.